DrKnackerator/RolandZenDecodeXML/README.md

     100
 ],
 "initValue": 0,                         // initial value
-"valueOffset": 128,                     // offset for binary/sysex value. so 0 as real data is encoded
+"sysexValueOffset": 128,                // offset for binary/sysex value. so 0 as real data is encoded
-                                        // as 128 in binary and sysex "isPadding": false,                     // padding = no useful value, only enabled by option "values": null                          // map of value => description }
+                                        // as 128 in sysex.
+Binary values are signed.
+"isPadding": false,                     // padding = no useful value, only enabled by option "values": null                          // map of value => description }